Seongsan Ilchulbong, Jeju: Everything You Need to Know Before You Go

 🤿 The Haenyeo Show — Jeju's Most Unique Experience

 Haenyeo laying out their fresh catch at the stall — behind them, visitors are already eating seafood with a sea view.
-It doesn't get more local than this. |
+It doesn't get more local than this.

-Visitors taking in the view from the rocky shore below Haenyeo House — a peaceful spot to rest after the hike. |
+Visitors taking in the view from the rocky shore below Haenyeo House — a peaceful spot to rest after the hike.

 Every day at 2:00 PM, Jeju's legendary haenyeo (해녀) — women divers — perform a live diving demonstration at the rocky cove directly below the cliff.
 These women dive into the open sea with no breathing equipment, harvesting abalone, conch, sea urchin, and seaweed purely by breath-holding and skill.
 Many of them are in their 60s and 70s.

 This isn't a tourist gimmick — it's a window into a tradition that shaped Jeju society for centuries.
 In 2016, haenyeo culture was formally recognised as a UNESCO Intangible Cultural Heritage of Humanity.
-Watching it in person is one of those experiences that stays with you.

 📋 Your Complete Checklist